harshalmittal4/btp/README.md

-The flowchart to get an understanding of the proposed algorithm and steps followed, for training data generation, training, and inference are as shown:
+The proposed algorithm flowchart and the steps followed for training data generation, training, and inference are as shown:

 <br>